-The substance evaluation of the human health and environment hazards of MCCPs is currently still in progress.
-However, according to the "Brief report from the 22nd PBT EG meeting (Helsinki, 3-4 September 2019)" 57, the general view is that MCCP at or above 50 % chlorine by weight are vPvB.
-This conclusion heavily affects the impact and risk evaluation here at hand because as a result of both properties, the current DNELs and PNEC would no longer be applicable.
+The CORAP substance evaluation of the human health and environment hazards of MCCPs has concluded that MCCP are very persistent and very bioaccumulative (vPvB) and therefore qualify as SVHC and POP (UK Environment Agency, 2019).
+This conclusion affects the impact and risk evaluation here at hand because as a result of both properties, the current DNELs and PNEC would no longer be applicable.